in2code-de/instagram/readme.md

 # Instagram feed from a profile in TYPO3

-## NOTE

-I would not recommend to use rss.app because they disguise that building rss-feeds from instagram are not for free.
-After a small test-period suddenly a confirmation to a payed service is popping up.
-So at the moment I have no idea for a robust and free instagram feed without usage of the annoying facebook API :(

 ## Introduction

-Because of the annoying Instagram API we searched for a simple way to show instagram feed images without using any facebook API.
+BBecause of the annoying Instagram API we searched for a simple way to show feed images without using any API.

-Since version 3 any rss feed can be used to import instagram images and text from the feed.
-Images are stored locally for best privacy for your visitors.

-## What's new in 3.0

-In former versions we were inspired from the JavaScript plugin https://github.com/jsanahuja/InstagramFeed and there functionality.
-So we build a similar function with PHP and the caching framework.
+Inspired from the JavaScript plugin https://github.com/jsanahuja/InstagramFeed and there functionality we build the same with PHP.
-Even if we used only one access per day to instagram.com, instagram was blocking the server requests after about one month.
-So now we have to think different:
-* How to get the feed without facebook API
-* Without costs
-* With privacy

-We decided to use a free RSS-Feed (https://rss.app) to get the instagram images.

 ## Explanation

-Very simple plugin where you can only add your rss url and that's it.
-Feed is cached for 24h via TYPO3 caching framework.
-A fluid template can be used to change the html markup.
+An extension that is splitted into two parts.
+A scheduler where you can import an instagram feed into the database on the one hand.
+On the other hand there is a plugin where you can show the feed on your page.

 ## Installation